patyoon/notion-hugo/README.md

 - draft: A post created as draft won't be generated.
 - private: A post created as private will be generated but won't be indexed or show up on the list of posts.
 It can be only accessed via it's URL.

+### Subscription form

+For subscription form I am using [beehiiv](https://www.beehiiv.com/) and the iframe submission form is embedded on the website.

 ## Deployment

 ### Cloudinary CDN